By Cyan Zhong

 Benefit Chicago, a $100 million collaborative fund that invests in these impact enterprises in the Chicago region, is a supporter of NowPow.
 Executive director William Towns praised the startup for bridging the information gap in less privileged communities like South and West Chicago.

-Besides letting patients know where to find the resources they need, NowPow’s technology also nudges them to actually check in with these follow-up services recommended by doctors, ensuring that they are making healthier life choices, Towns said.
+Besides letting patients know where to find the resources they need, NowPow’s technology also nudges them to actually check in with these follow-up services recommended by doctors, ensuring that they are making healthier life choices, said Towns, who is also an adjunct lecturer of social impact at Northwestern University’s Kellogg School of Management.

 “It’s taking a simple approach to a very complex problem, just by changing behavior and providing the services to make it easier for patients to find these amenities within their community,” he said.